ILoveHubGit/backtesting/README.md

-# pybacktest
+# Backtesting
-Simple yet powerful backtesting framework in python/pandas.
+Simple yet powerful backtesting framework in python/pandas, originally cloned from pybacktest

 Currently I don't plan to continue working on this project.